 Are we making enough of a difference?
 Are we making the right kind of difference?
 When those of us working to improve people’s lives—be it through nonprofits, philanthropy, schools, or government—begin our different kinds of work, do we ask the critical question: To what end?

 I’ve been exploring these questions over the past few weeks since launching my new blog, Finding Common Purpose.
-This is the third post as part of a three-part series (click here for part 1 and part 2) focused on putting the question of to what end front and center in the work we do.
+This is the third post as part of a three-part series (click here for part 1 and part 2) focused on putting the question of to what end front and center in the work nonprofits, philanthropy, and government do.

 In this post, I discuss the second prerequisite to getting to the to-what-end answer.
-Specifically, it’s to understand the differences in the work we do—some of which is like giving a fish to someone who’s hungry; some of which is like teaching that hungry person to fish; and some of it sits between or straddles both.
+Specifically, it’s to understand the differences in the work nonprofits, philanthropy, and government do—some of which is like giving a fish to someone who’s hungry; some of which is like teaching that hungry person to fish; and some of it sits between or straddles both.

 The objective of drawing this differentiation is to identify which specific efforts in our work are the first line of support to meet basic needs when people are not able to fulfill them on their own, and which efforts specifically advance people to meet milestones along a lifelong pathway.
 Each is essential, as is drawing a distinction between the types of efforts.